What does it do?

 For example, if you filter by clicks, the word that has the biggest font size will have the highest number of clicks, and the list will order the information accordingly.

-Here you have the option to download the image, a CSV file, and CSV with more data.
+Here you have the option to download the image, a CSV file for an account with up to 1000 rows, and a CSV file with campaign and ad group aggregation.

 Adding as Negatives